MirageNet/Mirage/doc/Articles/Guides/GameObjects/SpawnPlayerCustom.md

 # Custom Character Spawning

-MirrorNG comes with a PlayerSpawner which will automatically spawn a player object when a client connects.
+Mirage comes with a PlayerSpawner which will automatically spawn a player object when a client connects.

 Many games need character customization.
 You may want to pick the color of the hair, eyes, skin, height, race, etc.